Getting to and from NAIA

 Airport taxis

 NAIA has several taxi options.
 The two main airport taxi types are coupon taxis and yellow-metered taxis.
-NAIA's official transport guidance also notes that passengers using coupon taxis, yellow taxis, or regular metered taxis should receive a dispatch slip from airport personnel.
+NAIA's official transport guidance notes that passengers using coupon taxis, yellow taxis, or regular metered taxis should receive a dispatch slip from airport personnel.

 Coupon taxi